 Milan boss Massimiliano Allegri elected to go with something of a second string lineup, resting the likes of Pato, Zlatan Ibrahimovic, Robinho, Thiago Silva and Ignazio Abate, while handing starts to recent loan signing Alexander Merkel, as well as Filippo Inzaghi and El Shaarawy.

 And after a slow first quarter of an hour in which the hosts held significant territorial control without threatening, Inzaghi should have given his side the lead when he headed Luca Antonini's teasing cross wide from just six yards.

 Almost immediately, Novara struck back at the other end, with Simone Pesce forcing a smart save from Marco Amelia with a powerful shot from distance.

-However, Milan would eventually take the lead their play merited in the 24th minute when El Shaarawy drifted inside Paolo Dellafiore and unleashed a stunning, swerving strike from 22 yards which crashed into the net past Novara goalkeeper Alberto Fontana.
+However, Milan would eventually take the lead its play merited in the 24th minute when El Shaarawy drifted inside Paolo Dellafiore and unleashed a stunning, swerving strike from 22 yards which crashed into the net past Novara goalkeeper Alberto Fontana.